Zero-Knowledge Proofs and the Economics of Verification

 At the beginning it’s difficult to grasp, even for engineers, that this technology is possible.
 The mathematics behind it, until recently, seemed magical, and that’s why it was called moon math.
 Thanks to ZKPs, transferring money in systems similar to Bitcoin becomes cheaper and much faster because there is no need for every node to re-execute each transaction.
 In some architectures, one node can process all the transactions and prove them using ZKPs, while the rest simply verify them, saving valuable computing resources.
 Among other things, ZKPs enable creating a financial system that doesn’t depend on social trust like traditional finance and that doesn’t depend as much on re-executing algorithms as Bitcoin.

 Blockchains are not the only systems that benefit from these primitives.
 As AI-generated content begins to overshadow human-generated content on the internet, ZKPs become useful for verifying that content came from a specific model, system, or approved pipeline.
-“Proof of humanity” systems are already using ZKPs to verify that a human is accessing specific resources.
+Proof-of-personhood systems such as Worldcoin already use zero-knowledge proofs so that someone can prove they are a unique human without revealing which human.

 More broadly, some industries will face growing pressure to prove they are operating correctly rather than asking users to trust them.
 Online gaming, ad networks, and other opaque intermediaries are obvious candidates.
 Fully Homomorphic Encryption, a related primitive that enables computation on encrypted data without exposing it, will play a similar role wherever privacy constraints are binding.